Legendrian barriers in prequantization bundles: Introduction

 \begin{itemize} \its The image of the Hurewicz morphism $\pi_2(M)\to H_2(M,\Z)$ is denoted $H_2^\hur(M,\Z)$. \its Given a subset $S$ of a manifold $M$, $\op(S,M)$ stands for an arbitrarily small \nbd of $S$ in $M$.
 We sometimes write $\op(S)$ if $M$ is understood from the context.
-We sometimes need pointed \nbds, that we denote $\op(S)^*:=\op(S)\priv S$. \its For a symplectic manifold $(M,\om)$, which may be a symplectic submanifold of an ambiant one, we write $\ca_\om:H_2(M,\Z)\to \R$ for the evaluation of $[\om]$. \its Similarly, when $L\subset (M,\om)$ is a Lagrangian submanifold, we call $\ca_\om^L:H_2(M,L,\Z)\to \R$ its area morphism.
+We sometimes need pointed neighbourhoods, that we denote $\op(S)^*:=\op(S)\priv S$. \its For a symplectic manifold $(M,\om)$, which may be a symplectic submanifold of an ambient one, we write $\ca_\om:H_2(M,\Z)\to \R$ for the evaluation of $[\om]$. \its Similarly, when $L\subset (M,\om)$ is a Lagrangian submanifold, we call $\ca_\om^L:H_2(M,L,\Z)\to \R$ its area morphism.
 When $\im \ca_\om^L$ is a discrete subgroup of $(\R,+)$, we call its positive generator the area class of $L$ and denote it $\ca_\min(L)$. \its Our norms are always written with simple bars $|\cdot|$.
-No vector space is endowed with more than one norm, so we never dsitinguish our norms in their notation. \end{itemize}
+No vector space is endowed with more than one norm, so we never distinguish our norms in the notation. \its The Fubini-study form $\om_\fs$ on $\CP^n$ is normalized by giving area $1$ to projective lines. \end{itemize}